-A CommCell environment employs logical management of production data, that is represented as a hierarchical tree structure.
+A CommCell environment employs logical management of production data that is represented as a hierarchical tree structure.
 Agents manage production data by interfacing natively with the file system or application.
-You can configure the agents based on specific functionality of data the being protected.
+You can configure the agents based on specific functionality of the data being protected.
 Data protected by these agents is grouped into backup sets.
 Within the backup set, use one or more subclients to map to specific data.

 The logical management boundary for all Commvault components that protect, move, store, and manage the movement of data and information.
 A CommCell environment contains one CommServe server, one or more MediaAgents, and one or more clients.
 For an overview of the CommCell, see Introducing Commvault - CommCell Overview.

 A computer on which one or more Commvault agents are installed to protect data.